 Do you own any Gallé Lamp?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 The birth of a family business

 Gallé glassworks are, along with Daum glassworks, one of the most famous Art Nouveau glass producers.